RutaRakauske/RutaRakauske.github.io/README.md

 ## Customization

-- Content: You can update the content like experience, skills, and education by editing the data.json files located in the src/data folder.
+- Content: You can update the content like experience, skills, and projects by editing the js file located in the src/constants folder.
-- Styling: The styling is done using CSS and can be modified in the src directory file index.css.
-Media queries are already in place to make the page responsive across different devices.
+- Styling: The styling is done using Tailwind CSS and can be modified.
+Page is already responsive across different devices.
 - Components: The webpage is structured using reusable React components.
 If you want to add new sections or customize existing ones, modify the components in the components directory.